Skip to main content

 Resistance Training and Anabolic Hormones

 Lifting weights and performing other forms of resistance exercise create a powerful stimulus for the body to produce anabolic hormones, primarily testosterone and growth hormone.
 This response is an adaptation to the stress of exercise, signaling the body to repair and build muscle tissue.
-This increase in lean has secondary benefits, as muscle is a highly metabolically active tissue that improves glucose uptake and insulin sensitivity.
-Enhanced insulin sensitivity reduces the metabolic burden on the body, which can lead to lower chronic inflammation and better overall hormonal signaling.

 High-Intensity Interval Training and Stress Resilience

 High-Intensity Interval Training (HIIT) involves short bursts of all-out effort followed by brief recovery periods.
-This type of training is a potent hormetic stressor—a beneficial level of stress that stimulates adaptation.
+This type of training is a potent hormetic stressor ∞ a beneficial level of stress that stimulates adaptation.
 HIIT has been shown to improve mitochondrial density and function, enhance insulin sensitivity, and trigger the release of catecholamines and growth hormone.

 By exposing the body to intense but short-lived stress, HIIT can improve the resilience of the hypothalamic-pituitary-adrenal (HPA) axis, our central stress response system.
-A more resilient is less likely to produce excessive cortisol, which can disrupt HPG axis function.
+A more resilient HPA axis is less likely to produce excessive cortisol, which can disrupt HPG axis function.

 Lifestyle interventions act as powerful communicators, sending signals that optimize your body’s existing hormonal machinery.